 Cooking with Sweet Potatoes and Potatoes

-Baking sweet potatoes and regular potatoes with their skin provides the most benefits and maintains the most nutrients.
-The skin of potatoes is a good source of fibre.
+Baking sweet potatoes and regular potatoes with their skins provides the most benefits and maintains the most nutrients.
+Potato skins are a good source of fibre.
 However, still be cautious of what you put on them afterwards.
-Adding lots and lots of salt or butter etc will take away from the health positives.
+Adding lots and lots of salt or butter, etc., will diminish the health benefits.

 Sweet potato fries vs regular fries: Calories